William Gibson: Visionary influence and prescience

+Gibson in 2004 attributed Neuromancers seeming prescience to "my almost perfect ignorance of the technology I was extrapolating from"; when depicting things he knew something about, like impact printers, the book seems dated to later readers.
+Gibson especially failed to predict the ubiquity of mobile phones.
 When an interviewer in 1988 asked about the Bulletin Board System jargon in his writing, Gibson answered "I'd never so much as touched a PC when I wrote Neuromancer"; he was familiar, he said, with the science-fiction community, which overlapped with the BBS community.
 Gibson similarly did not play computer games despite appearing in his stories.
 He wrote Neuromancer on a 1927 olive-green Hermes portable typewriter, which Gibson described as "the kind of thing Hemingway would have used in the field".
 (Note: Gibson wrote the following in the "Author's Afterword" of Mona Lisa Overdrive, dated July 16, 1992.

 Neuromancer was written on a "clockwork typewriter," the very one you may recall glimpsing in Julie Deane's office in Chiba City.
 This machine, a Hermes 2000 manual portable, dates from somewhere in the 1930s.
 It's a very tough and elegant piece of work, from the factory of E. PAILLARD & Cie S.A.
 YVERDON (SUISSE).
 Cased, it weighs slightly less than the Macintosh SE/30 I now write on, and is finished in a curious green- and-black "crackle" paint-job, perhaps meant to suggest the covers of an accountant's ledger.
 Its keys are green as well, of celluloid, and the letters and symbols on them are canary yellow.
 (I once happened to brush the shift-key with the tip of a lit cigarette, dramatically confirming the extreme flammability of this early plastic.)
 In its day, the Hermes 2000 was one of the best portable writing-machines in the world, and one of the most expensive.
 This one belonged to my wife's step-grandfather, who had been a journalist of sorts and had used it to compose laudatory essays on the poetry of Robert Burns.
 I used it first to write undergraduate Eng. lit. papers, then my early attempts at short stories, then Neuromancer, all without so much as ever having touched an actual computer.